GutoSchettini/IPYNB-Collection/README.md

-# IPYNB Collection
+# Ocean Data Analysis with Python/Jupyter

-Collection of Jupyter Notebooks
+Collection of Jupyter Notebooks with examples of data analysis for a variety of problems, mostly related with coastal physical oceanography